Daimaru: International expansion and closures

 In the late 1964, it was the first Japanese department store to open in Thailand, under the name Thai Daimaru.

-It opened its first store outside of Asia in Australia at Melbourne, Australia in 1991 operating across six levels of the Melbourne Central (in direct competition with Myer and David Jones Limited).
+It opened its first store outside of Asia in Melbourne, Australia in 1991 operating across six levels of the Melbourne Central (in direct competition with Myer and David Jones).
 A second Australian store announced in 1996 opened on the Gold Coast in 1998.
-Diamaru announced its departure from the Australian market after nearly a decade of low profits in September 2001 commencing closure of both stores in late 2002.
+Daimaru announced its departure from the Australian market after nearly a decade of low profits in September 2001 commencing closure of both stores in late 2002.

 In 1998, Daimaru entered into a partnership with the French grand couturier Dominique Sirop to produce Dominique Sirop for Daimaru, a high fashion prêt-à-porter (ready-to-wear) label.